bifravst/bifravst/docs/aws/FirmwareContinuousIntegration.rst

         export BUCKET_NAME="<Bucket name printed above>"
         export PATH="<Path to JLINK>":$PATH

-    The recommended workflow is to use a
-    `direnv <https://direnv.net/>`_ plugin for your shell
+    The recommended workflow is to use a `direnv <https://direnv.net/>`_ plugin for your shell which will automatically export the environment variables it finds in a ``.envrc`` file in the project folder:
-    which will automatically export the environment variables it finds in a :code:`.envrc` file in the project folder: > Create a new file :code:`.envrc` in the project folder and add the credentials that are presented to you after you have created the new user.
+    Create a new file ``.envrc`` in the project folder and add the credentials that are presented to you after you have created the new user.

 #.
 Copy over the JSON file containing the certificate